railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_muti_company.rst

 * :guilabel:`Min Quantity` : `10`
 * :guilabel:`Max Quantity` : `20`

-Find the product CPU1 using menu :menuselection:`Warehouse --> Product --> Products` in order to define the configuration of the pulled flow.
+Look up the product CPU1 using menu :menuselection:`Warehouse --> Product --> Products` in order to define the configuration of the pulled flow.

 .. figure:: images/stock_pulled_flow.png
    :scale: 75
    :align: center

-   *A pull flow specification for product CPU1*
+   *Pull Flow Specification for Product CPU1*

-There are two specification of pull flow for product `CPU1`.
+There are two specifications of a pull flow for product `CPU1`.

 `Specification 1`: